|

 Update: Progress report 1st June 2015.
 See article

-in respect of provisions contained in Lord Morrow's human trafficking bill.
+of provisions contained in Lord Morrow's human trafficking bill.
 As a sex workers' rights advocate, I campaigned long and hard against this legislation because evidence from around the world shows us just what damage the Swedish model does.
-It
+It places sex

-Dublin-born law graduate added: True decriminalisation looks to repeal all of the nonsensical laws around sex work and allows us to work together for safety.
-That's not the case in Northern Ireland now, and it will
+graduate added: True decriminalisation looks to repeal all of the nonsensical laws around sex work and allows us to work together for safety.
+That's not the case in Northern Ireland now, and it will certainly not be

 |